antoinebaron/moon-doge/README.md

 ## Testing

-Before to run the scipt in production, make sure everything is good with your Binance configuration.
+Before to run the scipt in production, make sure that your Binance configuration will work.
 To do so, uncomment the line

     //check_binance(); exit;